Jeff Green NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - Green is responsible for taking 4.6% of his team's field goal attempts this season with 5.9 per game.

-- On defense, the Timberwolves have given up 115.8 points per game, which is 18th-best in the league.
+- The Timberwolves are the 18th-best defensive squad in the NBA, allowing 115.8 points per game.

-- On the glass, the Timberwolves have given up 44.7 rebounds per game, which puts them 22nd in the NBA.
+- The Timberwolves allow 44.7 rebounds per contest, ranking 22nd in the league.

-- Looking at assists, the Timberwolves are 10th in the NBA, giving up 25 per contest.
+- Allowing 25 assists per game, the Timberwolves are the 10th-ranked team in the NBA.

-- The Timberwolves are the 16th-ranked team in the league at allowing threes, conceding 12.3 made 3-pointers per contest.
+- The Timberwolves are the 16th-ranked squad in the league at allowing threes, giving up 12.3 made 3-pointers per game.

 Jeff Green vs. the Timberwolves